Examples of anonymous functions: Differences compared to Anonymous Classes

 IntegerMath lambdaExpression = (a, b) -> a + b;

 The main difference here is that the lambda expression does not necessarily need to allocate a new instance for the IntegerMath, and can return the same instance every time this code is run.

 Additionally, in the OpenJDK implementation at least, lambdas are compiled to invokedynamic instructions, with the lambda body inserted as a static method into the surrounding class, rather than generating a new class file entirely.

+If a lambda implements a functional interface which extends java.lang.Serializable, then when the lambda is serialized, it becomes a java.lang.invoke.SerializedLambda, capturing information about the lambda itself, called its "serialized form".
+This is necessary, because lambda implementation classes are synthetic and JVM-specific, and must therefore be reconstructed exactly in another JVM invocation.
+Much like in C++, lambda type names are synthetic and compiler-generated with unspecified implementation details.